In our latest Instagram Reel, we share a few steps on how to throw a fantasy football party at your FEC.

 Here are some ideas:

-First thing on any post-booking checklist should be a call confirming the details of the party.
+The first thing on any booking checklist should be a call confirming the details of the party.
 With a fantasy football draft party, you also want to knock out a checklist of questions regarding their league.

 Use whatever information you gather to then customize the party:

 User-generated content, or UGC, is any sort of advertising that your customers provide for you.

 Here are some ways to promote that behavior: